ianglip/EBA/README.md

         *   Physicochemical properties (11D one-hot vector for polar, non-polar, basic, acidic, and seven clusters based on dipoles and side chain volumes).
     *   Concatenate these three features to create a 40D feature vector for each residue.
     *   If the protein has fewer than 1000 residues, pad the matrix.
 The final representation is a matrix of size 1000 x 40.

+*   **Ligand SMILES (s):**
+    *   Obtain the SMILES string for the ligand.
+    *   Represent each character in the SMILES string with a unique integer from 1 to 64, based on a predefined alphabet.
+    *   Encode each character using a 64D one-hot vector.
+    *   If the SMILES string has fewer than 150 characters, pad the matrix.
+The final representation is a matrix of size 150 x 64.

 *   **Pocket (t):**
     *   Represent the pocket region with the same features as the protein (amino acid sequence, SSEs, and physicochemical properties).